gshen42/HasChor/README.md

     branch: main
 ```

-If you want to make changes to HasChor, you could clone the repository and list it as a local package in the `cabal.project` file:
+Alternatively, if you want to make changes to HasChor, you could clone the repository and list it as a local package in the `cabal.project` file:

 ``` cabal-config
 packages: